AWS Security Pillar: A Well-Architected Cloud Environment

 - Prepare—Having plans and procedures is critical for effective responses.
 The teams must understand those plans and know what tools are available to be able to respond.

-- Simulate—The saying “practise makes perfect” holds true here.
-While responses will never be perfect, practise will help to continually improve.
+- Simulate—The saying “practice makes perfect” holds true here.
+While responses will never be perfect, practice will help to continually improve.

 - Iterate—Deconstruct the simulations and build automated responses.
 This allows incident response to start immediately as an incident occurs, rather than waiting for humans to intervene.

 In your application development methodology, it is crucial to integrate security controls throughout the entire lifecycle.
 This includes design, construction, deployment, and operation of workloads.
-Aligning the process with continuous defect reduction and minimising technical debt is important.
-For example, utilising threat modelling during the design phase enables the early identification of design flaws.
+Aligning the process with continuous defect reduction and minimizing technical debt is important.
+For example, utilizing threat modeling during the design phase enables the early identification of design flaws.
 This makes it easier and more cost-effective to address compared to later stages.
 Resolving defects early in the SDLC generally incurs lower costs and complexity.
-By prioritising a threat model, you can focus on the right outcomes from the design phase and prevent issues from arising altogether.
+By prioritizing a threat model, you can focus on the right outcomes from the design phase and prevent issues from arising altogether.

-Implementation guidelines are centred around four key areas:
+Implementation guidelines are centered around four key areas:

 - Security of the pipeline

 - Security in the pipeline

 Each area provides a set of principles that can be implemented to achieve an end-to-end perspective in designing, developing, building, deploying, and operating workloads.